-- 11.39 Capacity limitations relating to wastewater disposal has the potential to constrain further large-scale growth in Spixworth.
-Residents see wastewater management as a serious matter for concern after becoming aware of recent developments in Norfolk where homes were occupied without being connected to a fully operational sewerage system.
+- 11.47 Capacity limitations relating to wastewater disposal has the potential to constrain further large-scale growth in Spixworth.
+Residents see wastewater management as a serious matter for concern after becoming aware of recent - developments in Norfolk where homes were occupied without being connected to a fully operational sewerage system.
 This resulted in the developer using tanker lorries to take away sewage and wastewater from residential properties for treatment.
-This is seen as an unacceptable practice, unpleasant for new homeowners and existing residents, and increases HGV traffic movements in the area. - 11.40 Anglian Water has a pre-planning service, which includes a capacity check to determine the impact of sewerage from a proposed development.
-To ensure wastewater is managed appropriately throughout Spixworth it is expected that new homes be connected to the sewerage system prior to being occupied. - 11.41 Community Feedback: Consultation on the emerging SNP revealed the following key issues that this policy theme seeks to address: - ✓ New developments to include a mix of housing types & sizes (especially affordable homes targeted at first-time buyers): 100% strongly agree or agree. - √ 'Crime prevention' measures to be built into the design of all new housing development: 100% strongly agree or agree. - ✓ Roads on all new developments should be wide enough & built to adoptable standards: 100% strongly agree or agree. - ✓ New streetlights should be low impact, energy efficient, turn off between midnight and 6am: 70% strongly agree or agree, 12% unsure and 18% strongly disagree or disagree. - ✓ Parking should be provided adjacent to, or in front of, all new homes (not behind: 93% strongly agree or agree and 7% strongly disagree or disagree.
+This is seen as an unacceptable practice, unpleasant for new homeowners and existing residents, and increases HGV traffic movements in the area. - 11.48 Anglian Water has a pre-planning service, which includes a capacity check to determine the impact of sewerage from a proposed development.
+To ensure wastewater is managed appropriately throughout Spixworth it is expected that new homes be connected to the sewerage system prior to being occupied. - 11.49 Norfolk Fire and Rescue Service advocate the installation of sprinklers in all new developments.
+Sprinklers have a proven track record to protect property and lives. - 11.50 Community Feedback: Consultation on the emerging SNP revealed the following key issues that this policy theme seeks to address: - ✓ New developments to include a mix of housing types & sizes (especially affordable homes targeted at first-time buyers): 100% strongly agree or agree. - √ 'Crime prevention' measures to be built into the design of all new housing development: 100% strongly agree or agree. - ✓ Roads on all new developments should be wide enough & built to adoptable standards: 100% strongly agree or agree. - ✓ New streetlights should be low impact, energy efficient, turn off between midnight and 6am: 70% strongly agree or agree, 12% unsure and 18% strongly disagree or disagree.

-- ✓ If flats or apartments are built in Spixworth they should be to a maximum of three storeys: 100% strongly agree or agree. - ✓ Designs should incorporate principles associated with creating dementia friendly homes: 73% strongly agree or agree and 27% unsure. - ✓ All new homes should have an external access to rear gardens (not just through the house): 94% strongly agree or agree and 6% strongly disagree or disagree. - ✓ Where a garage is provided it should be within the curtilage of the home: 93% strongly agree or agree and 7% unsure.

-✓ Design layouts for homes should include storage provision for cycles, wheelie bins, etc...: 100% strongly agree or agree.
+- ✓ Parking should be provided adjacent to, or in front of, all new homes (not behind: 93% strongly agree or agree and 7% strongly disagree or disagree. - ✓ If flats or apartments are built in Spixworth they should be to a maximum of three storeys: 100% strongly agree or agree. - ✓ Designs should incorporate principles associated with creating dementia friendly homes: 73% strongly agree or agree and 27% unsure. - ✓ All new homes should have an external access to rear gardens (not just through the house): 94% strongly agree or agree and 6% strongly disagree or disagree. - ✓ Where a garage is provided it should be within the curtilage of the home: 93% strongly agree or agree and 7% unsure. - ✓ Design layouts for homes should include storage provision for cycles, wheelie bins, etc...: 100% strongly agree or agree.

-11.42 The following plans, documents and strategies support Policies 7, 8, 9 and 10:
+11.51 The following plans, documents and strategies support Policies 7, 8, 9 and 10:

-- National Planning Policy Framework (2018) - Joint Core Strategy for Broadland, Norwich and South Norfolk (January 2014) - Development Control Policies (August 2015) - Site Allocations (May 2016) - Norfolk County Council Strategic Flood Risk Assessment (SFRA) 2017 - Flood Investigation Report Flooding in Spixworth in June-July 2014 and June 2017 Report Reference: FIR014 [November 2017] - What do you think of your new home?
-Survey Report, Broadland District Council (September 2017) - Spixworth Neighbourhood Plan Sustainability Appraisal Scoping Final Report (February 2019) - Spixworth Neighbourhood Plan Sustainability Appraisal Report (March 2019)
+- National Planning Policy Framework (2018) - Joint Core Strategy for Broadland, Norwich and South Norfolk (January 2014) - Development Management Policies (August 2015) - Site Allocations (May 2016) - ❖ Norfolk County Council Strategic Flood Risk Assessment (SFRA) 2017 - ❖ Flood Investigation Report Flooding in Spixworth in June-July 2014 and June 2017 Report Reference: FIR014 [November 2017] - What do you think of your new home?
+Survey Report, Broadland District Council (September 2017) - Secure by Design Homes 2019 Version 2 (March 2019)

-11.43 Intent for Policy 7: This policy seeks through good design principles to facilitate high quality and well-designed developments.
+- Spixworth Neighbourhood Plan Sustainability Appraisal Scoping Final Report (February 2019) - Spixworth Neighbourhood Plan Sustainability Appraisal Report (March 2019) - 11.52 Intent for Policy 7: This policy seeks through good design principles to facilitate high quality and well-designed developments.

-All new development will be expected to deliver high quality design, encouraged to use the Building for Life principles, Streets for All principles, and meet the following criteria to preserve and enhance the village feel by:-
+All new development (residential and commercial) will be expected to deliver high quality design, encouraged to use the "Building for Life 12, 2018, (Bfl12)" principles, "Streets for All, 2018" principles, or subsequent updated documents and standards that replace these, and meet the following criteria to preserve and enhance the village feel by:-